Trekking to Machu Picchu

 DAY 9

 Today we visit Machu Picchu, the "Lost City of the Incas".
-Recent research has shown that it wasn't actually a true city but rather a retreat for the Incan elite.
 It is absolutely as stunning as the pictures indicate, with the sheer rock face of Huayna Picchu towering in the background.
-We'll start with a guided tour of this world wonder for about three hours.
 Our guide will explain how the area is divided into distinct sections and help us understand the significance of each temple and park.
 The stonework has been painstakingly restored and the temples are exquisite.
-You may choose to return to our lodge to relax at this point or you may continue on exploring different aspects of the park like the Sun Gate.
-Regardless of which you choose, we'll gather again in our comfortable hotel in Aguas Calientes for dinner and the night.
+At the end of a long day we'll gather again in our comfortable hotel in Aguas Calientes for dinner and the night.

 Overnight: Inkaterra or similar (B, L, D)